Xtendera/visor/README.md

 `body` (object, optional): The request body to send.
 If provided, it will be sent as JSON if the value is an object or array, otherwise as plain text.

+`bodyFile` (string, optional): A file which will be read and sent as the request body.
+It will always be sent as plaintext, you can manually set the header through the headers property to circumvent this.

 `acceptStatus` (array of integers): List of HTTP status codes that are considered successful for this endpoint.
 At least one value is required.

 `schema` (string, optional): Path to a JSON schema file used to validate the response body.